BlueAndGold - Ian Book On The Vacant Notre Dame Offensive Coordinator Position

 "Just leadership; being a leader that everyone trusts in," said signal-caller shortly after winning the Offensive Player of the Year award at Echoes 2019 last night.
 "Someone all of us can go to and that's there for us and just going to put us in the right situation.
 Someone that we trust, especially as a quarterback, there's nothing better than when I know exactly what somebody is going to call and we're on the same page."

 On the surface, this may seem like a shot at Long, but it's not.
-Book says this also describes his relationship with his former OC.
-It's just unclear if their bond had diminished by the end of Long's tenure.
+Book says this also describes his relationship with his former OC, it's just unclear if their bond had diminished by the end.

 "I had that with coach Long as well," he said.
 "So whoever it may be, we'll develop that.
 It takes time."